 In 2009 AMG introduced (and published) its Code of Business Conduct to all of its staff which sets out guiding principles in its ethics and business conduct as adopted and approved by the Company's Management Board and Supervisory Board.
-The Code of Business Conduct discusses in detail the ethical conduct and business practices which AMG expects from all employees, covering area's like conflicts of interest, anti-bribery, insider dealing, policies on corporate entertainment and acceptance of gifts, and the integrity of our record keeping and reporting.
+The Code of Business Conduct was reviewed and updated in 2016, adding safety as a core value, and it discusses in detail the ethical conduct and business practices which AMG expects from all employees, covering area's like conflicts of interest, anti-bribery, insider dealing, policies on corporate entertainment and acceptance of gifts, and the integrity of our record keeping and reporting.
 AMG also has a stand-alone policy on Anti-bribery and Anti-corruption.
 This is available under the Corporate Governance section of the AMG-NV website.
 Training in these aspects is carried out on an ongoing basis.

-AMG further promotes these values throughout the Company with multi lingual posters prominently displayed at operational sites to raise awareness of the Code of Business Conduct and various ethically based programs.
+AMG further promotes these values throughout the Company with multi lingual posters (updated in 2016) prominently displayed at operational sites to raise awareness of the Code of Business Conduct and various ethically based programs.

-we aim to create valuewe respect people we act with integrity www.amg-rv.com
+we act safelywe aim to create valuewe respect people we act with integrity www.amg-nv.com

-AMG's Code of Business Conduct and its supporting policies set out AMG's guiding principles in its ethics and business conduct and applies to all directors, officers and employees of AMG and its group companies worldwide regardless of their position, nationality, gender, race or religion.
+AMG's Code of Business Conductand its supporting policies set out AMG's guiding principles in its ethics and business conduct and applies to all directors, officers and employees of AMG and its group companies worldwide regardless of their position, nationality, gender, race or religion.

 At work you may face situations where interpretation or further guidance is needed.
 When this happens consult the Code of Business Conduct and its supporting policies or discuss the situation with your manager.
-You can also discuss with your local Compliance Officer or contact AMG's Legal Department.
+You can also discuss with your local.
+Compliance Officer or contact AMG's Legal Department.